• Skip to primary navigation

 • Unless your knife skills are excellent, a mandolin will help you achieve the uniform size and thinness of onions you want for this recipe.

-• Toss in a tablespoon of cajun seasoning to the flour before dredging the onions in for extra kick.
+• Toss in a tablespoon of cajun seasoning to the flour before dredging the onions for an extra kick.

-• A cast iron works great for frying if you don’t have a dedicated fryer.
+• A cast iron works great for frying but you can also use a Dutch oven.

-• If you have lots of onions, you may have to cook half at a time.
+• If you have lots of onions, cook them in batches.

 Nutrition